 Measure and Cut the Crown Molding Front Section

 Measure and mark the front section of crown molding to the cabinet width.
 Set the miter saw to a 45-degree angle cut.
 Place the crown molding so that it is rests upside-down and at a 45-degree angle against the saw gate.
 Cut at one mark, then move the molding along to the next mark.
-Reposition the saw to the opposite 45-degree angle cut and make the second cut.
+Position the saw to the opposite 45-degree angle cut and make the second cut.

 The two marks represent the width of the cabinet.
 But do not be surprised that the angled ends will flare out farther than the cabinet width.
-This is necessary in order to meet up with the the two side sections.
+This is necessary in order to meet up with the two side sections.